 Most people know right away when something scrapes their eye.
 If the eye hurts afterward, it could be a corneal abrasion.
 Even a small injury to the cornea can be very painful.

-Some people give themselves a corneal abrasion without realizing it.
-This can happen when someone tries to take out a contact lens, but the lens is not actually on the eye.
-A finger rubbing directly on the cornea can cause a small scrape.
+You can give yourself a corneal abrasion without realizing it.
+This can happen when you try to take out a contact lens, but the lens is not actually on the eye.
+Rubbing a finger directly on the cornea can cause a small scrape.

 It is important to have an injury to the cornea examined by your doctor if:

 - You develop blurry vision after any type of injury to the eye.

 - You have new eye pain which does not resolve within minutes or hours.